Michigan Maple Syrup

 With the warming days of spring at hand, the sap is beginning to run.
-Syrup makers will soon be hard at work turning that sap from their sugar maple trees into liquid treasure.
+Syrup makers are hard at work turning that sap from their sugar maple trees into liquid treasure.

 Michigan ranks fifth in maple syrup production, turning out approximately 90,000 gallons a year.
 Vermont is the top U.S producer, pumping out almost 900,000 gallons.
 Quebec is the top North American producer, dwarfing even Vermont, producing almost 8 million gallons of syrup.
 Adding an additional perspective, it’s useful to know that one gallon of syrup requires 40 gallons of sap.

 According to Commercial Maple Syrup Producers of Michigan, the state also has the potential to overtake Vermont or Quebec in production.
 Michigan has more potential maple syrup taps than any other state or province, as well as more than three times the number of sugar maple trees than either of the other top producers.

 Maple syrup season begins in February and runs through April, with cold nights and warm days the best combination for moving the sap.
 A tree should be 40 years old and have a diameter of at least 10 inches before it is ready to tap.

 Once the sap is ready, maple syrup producers boil the sap to 219 degrees Fahrenheit, which removes the water and concentrates the sugars.
 Luckily, for anyone counting calories, pure maple syrup contains about 50 calories per tablespoon and is fat-free.